majorAndrea/Blog-Demo/README.md

 - Others...

 SIDE-NOTE:
 I have created my own Auth System...
-I know I should never create my own Authentication and Authorization system, but this is not a production project and I do that just for fun (just like the entire project anyway).
+I know I should never create my own Authentication system, but this is not a production project and I do that just for fun (just like the entire project anyway).

 -> I'm updating more this project from time to time.